Trewaters/soar/public/help/asanas/practice-asana.md

 - **Public Asanas**: Community-shared poses
 - **Others**: All other poses

-### Pose List / Cards

-- Shows thumbnail, English name, and short metadata (difficulty/category).
-- Tap a card to open the pose detail view where you can see instructions, images, and practice controls.

-### Practice Button

-- Located on each pose card or detail view — opens the practice player for that pose.

-### Create Button (Authenticated users)

-- Allows you to add a new pose.
-Requires authentication.
-If unavailable, you will see a freemium/permission notice.

 ## Using Practice Asanas — Step-by-Step

 1. **Open the page**: Navigate to `/navigator/asanaPoses/practiceAsanas`.